 - Cost analysis reports

 Once you’ve audited and uploaded everything into the software, you’ll want to use barcodes and scanners to instantly update and keep track of your inventory.
 The source of truth is updated in real time to reflect any changes, so the purchasing manager can be instantly notified when it’s time to place an order.

 You also want to look for a software solution that manages your work orders and can automatically assign parts to work orders based on your preventive maintenance program.
-That way your technicians can know that even if there may be a part in the bin, it’s already assigned somewhere else and your maintenance work isn’t interrupted.
+That way your technicians can know that even if there may be a part in the bin, it’s already assigned somewhere else, and your maintenance work isn’t interrupted.

 Lastly, make sure your software solution can generate cost reports for you so you can see where your money is being spent on inventory.
-Once you’ve begun tracking your inventory within the software, you should be able to see pretty quickly where you’re losing money and where your money could be better spent.
+Once you’ve begun tracking your inventory within the software, you should be able to quickly see where you’re losing money and where your money could be better spent.